Blazor Bites Series

 This project type is for running Blazor on the server on the full ASP.NET Core runtime.
 It uses a SignalR connection to handle user interactions.
 You can read more about Blazor Server Apps in a post I published here.

-Blazor WebAssembly App
+Blazor WebAssembly App (Preview)

 This option creates a Blazor app which runs on WebAssembly entirely in the clients browser.
 This is a stand-alone project type and has no backing API.
 If you require a backing API then select the ASP.NET Core Hosted checkbox on the options panel to the right.